Cookie Consent by Free Privacy Policy website Partners and Stakeholders | TAFISA

 International Olympic Committee (IOC)

-TAFISA and the IOC share a long standing cooperation emphasized by the IOC's official recognition of TAFISA, the signing of a Memorandum of Understanding between the two organizations for the further development of selected TAFISA programs, TAFISA's seat on the IOC Olympism365 Commission, and the IOC's patronage of many TAFISA programs and events.
+TAFISA and the IOC share a long standing cooperation emphasised by the IOC's official recognition of TAFISA, the signing of a Memorandum of Understanding between the two organisations for the further development of selected TAFISA programmes, TAFISA's seat on the IOC Olympism365 Commission, and the IOC's patronage of many TAFISA programmes and events.

 World Health Organization (WHO)